OctopusDeploy/docs/docs/administration/upgrading/upgrading-from-octopus-2.6/troubleshooting.md

 There are a few potential reasons for this:

 - The MSI upgrade failed.
-If this is the case, you will be able to find a log file with a random filename in theÂ Hydra package directory on the tentacle server.
+If this is the case, you will be able to find a log file with a random filename in the Hydra package directory on the tentacle server.
 It should show reasons for the MSI failure.
 - The MSI upgraded the Tentacle, but the Windows Service is pointing at an old version.